kaiko-ai/eva/docs/user-guide/advanced/model_registry.md

 ## Adding new models to the registry
 If you want to add a new FM backbone to *eva*'s registry, you'll need to follow these steps:

-1. Implement a python function that returns your model as a `torch.nn.Module`.
-If it's not a native torch model, or if you have made the model already available in public hubs such as torch.hub or huggingface, our [model wrapper](./model_wrappers.md) classes might come in handy.
+1. Implement a Python function that returns your model as a `torch.nn.Module`.
+If it's not a native PyTorch model, or if you have made the model already available in public hubs such as torch.hub or huggingface, our [model wrapper](./model_wrappers.md) classes might come in handy.

 2. Add your model function to `eva.vision.models.networks.backbones` together with a `@register_model("your_model_name")` decorator.
 Then add an import statement to the `__init__` file of the corresponding module.